Language learning:

 Familiarity with the grammar of a language enables you to understand it, and also to construct your own phrases and sentences.
 It's not essential to know all the grammatical terminology or to understand why words change, as long as you're able to apply to relevant changes when necessary.

 If the language you're learning is written with a different alphabet or other type of writing system, learning it is well worth the effort.
-Some alphabets, such as Cyrillic and Greek, can be learnt without too difficulty.
+Some alphabets, such as Cyrillic and Greek, are relatively easy to learn as they are similar to the Latin alphabet.
 Others, such as Devanagari and Thai, are a more challenging.

 More on learning a new writing system

-If you're learning one of the languages that use Chinese characters, such as Chinese, Japanese or Korean, you're faced with quite a challenge.
-However, there are some techniques you can use to help you learn all those funny little pictures and symbols.
+If you're learning one of the languages that uses Chinese characters, such as Chinese, Japanese or Korean*, you're faced with quite a challenge.
+However, there are some techniques you can use to help you learn them.

 More on learning to read and write Chinese Characters